Van der Giessen de Noord

 Van der Giessen de Noord ([vɑn dər ˈɣisə(n) də ˈnoːrt]) was a shipbuilding company that mainly built ferries, located in Krimpen aan den IJssel, a town in the western Netherlands.
 The yard was especially suited to the construction of large vessels due to its developed undercover facilities.

+The shipyard was founded in 1820.
+After World War II, the company expanded significantly in the building of larger ships.
 Owned by IHC Caland (now SBM Offshore), the yard went into liquidation in October 2003 primarily due to aggressive competition from other parts of the world such as South Korea.
 It had not received any orders for new vessels since 2000.